TB

 Developed in 1916 by ophthalmologist Shinobu Ishihara, this is the most widely used color vision test in the world.
 You look at circular images made of colored dots, with a number or shape hidden inside the pattern.

 If you have red-green color blindness, you'll see a different number than someone with normal vision, or nothing at all.
-Standard Ishihara plates may only catch around 50% of CVD cases because they aren't designed to detect blue-yellow abnormalities.
+Ishihara plates have detection limitations depending on the type of CVD.
+For a full accuracy breakdown see the EnChroma color blind test guide.

 You can take the free Ishihara-style color blind test on ToolsBracker right now, no account required.